Tooth Bonding VS. Veneers

 Dental Bonding

-Dental bonding is a procedure where special resin is custom-molded to fit your teeth, enhancing their appearance.
+Dental bonding is a versatile procedure that involves custom-molding a special resin to fit your teeth, effectively improving their look.
+This option is suitable if you have:

 • Chipped teeth